bitzertech/Atro.BEModule/README.md

 - https://github.com/atrocore/atropim

 ## Description
-This module just creates a new Entity "Test".
+This module just creates a new Entity "CtrlColdPlate".